mg4gh/MGMapViewer/docs/Manual.md

 - [Height profile](./Features/FurtherFeatures/HeightProfile/hprof.md): Show the height profile form the recording track, the selected track or the current route
 - [Remaining distance](./Features/FurtherFeatures/Remaining/remaining.md): show distance along the selected track
 - [Air distance](./Features/FurtherFeatures/AirDistance/airdistance.md): show the air distance between current position and the center position of the map
+- [Geocode](./Features/FurtherFeatures/Geocode/geocode.md): Search location by name and search entity by location
 - [Status line](./Features/FurtherFeatures/Status/status.md): show some state information in the status line
 - [Quick controls](./Features/FurtherFeatures/QuickControl/quickcontrols.md): show some state information in the status line
+- [GDrive](./Features/FurtherFeatures/GDrive/gdrive.md): synchronize your gpx files with a folder on your GDrive account

 ### Developer features
 - [Way details](./Features/DeveloperFeatures/WayDetails/waydetails.md) shows the ways of a tile